MiczFlor/RPi-Jukebox-RFID/docs/WLAN-ACCESS-POINT.md

 # Access Jukebox without Router

-It is possible to connect to the jukebox directly, without having your laptop and the jukebox connect to the same wifi network.
-Configuring the Raspberry Pi to be a wifi access point.
+It is possible to connect to the jukebox directly, without having your laptop and the jukebox connect to the same WiFi network.
+Configuring the Raspberry Pi to be a WiFi access point.

-I tested this only with the Raspberry Pi 3, which has a wifi card onboard.
+I tested this only with the Raspberry Pi 3, which has a WiFi card onboard.
 If you successfully did the same with another Raspberry Pi version, please share your knowledge, I will weave it into the documenation.
-The reason I say this is because creating a wifi access point requires a wifi card that supports this mode.
+The reason I say this is because creating a WiFi access point requires a WiFi card that supports this mode.
 RPi3 does.

 Install two packages we need later.
 Later meaning: when we might not have Internet anymore.
 Because the wlan0